The Student Card is a multifunctional chip card that acts as the TUM student I.D.

 Initial issue of the Student Card is free of charge.

-Please check the accuracy of the printed data and report any errors to the SSZ Service Desk.
+Please check the accuracy of the printed data and report any errors to the formerly SSZ Service Desk.

 Validating the Card (Activation)